dmd-program/dmd-100/projects/ritual/define_hmw.md

 ## Example Question

-In this example, let's say that I discovered that a friend of mine was anxious about socializing.
-The HMW question might look like this:
+In this example, let's say that I discovered that a friend was anxious about socializing.
+The HMW question could be phrased like this:

 How might we **\( relieve the stress of social interaction from \)** **\( a person who has trouble feeling comfortable in groups \)** **\( when they socialize with friends \)**?